Do I Have a Slip and Fall Case?

 Determining liability for a slip and fall accident usually requires an investigation into the property conditions.
 However, this may be difficult, especially if the condition that led to your injuries no longer exists.
 Therefore, it is best to document the accident by filing a report with the property owner and taking pictures of where you fell, if you are able.
 Ask for a copy if you file an injury report with a business.

-A premises liability attorney will know, based on your circumstances, what documentation and evidence you need to proceed with your claim.
+A premises liability attorney in San Jose will know, based on your circumstances, what documentation and evidence you need to proceed with your claim.
 The time you have to file your claim is limited; if a public entity is at-fault, then the time limit may be even shorter.
-To protect your right to compensation, you should speak with a slip and fall lawyer right away.
+To protect your right to compensation, you should speak with a San Jose slip and fall lawyer right away.

 Slip or Fall on Someone Else’s Property?
 Call Our San Jose Slip and Fall Attorney